 Finally, the third basic logo shape is the triangle.
 Where circles are seen as feminine, triangles are considered to be a masculine shape.

-Triangles also convey a sense of movement.
-They may represent energy or danger, and are often chosen to represent religion, law, or science.
+More importantly, triangles also convey a sense of movement.
+After all, they may represent energy or danger, and are often chosen to represent religion, law, or science.

-Companies that choose triangles for their logos may be seen as more innovative than companies that choose squares or circles.
-Look at this logo we designed for a technology company:
+Most of all, companies that choose triangles for their geometry and logo designs may be seen as more innovative than companies that choose squares or circles.
+For instance, look at this logo we designed for a technology company:

 It uses a series of interlocking triangles.
 The diagonal lines combined with the word “square” in the company name send a message of reliability combined with innovation.